fedect1/graduation-project-fedect1/README.md

 - _Linux/Windows_: **Alt + D**
   The above commands will automatically open your a window and will show you live any updates that you make on the file.

 ---

-_Now that we are ready, let's have some coding fun!_

----